JasonNelemans/coolstory-client-old/selfAssessment.md

 I appreciate I took the time to workout the method of approach first before each new functionality and then implement it.
 It gave me a clear and stress free head.
 I feel much more confident now for the real assessment coming up.
 Tomorrow I will incorporate new features and see If I can debug some small things.
 After that I want to rebuild the app from scratch to better understand what is going on.
 Also take a look at Rein’s code to see how he did it.
 Sounds like a good plan.
 So overall, very satisfied with myself and confident for the future.

+I came back and updated all kinds of errors and bugs and gave myself the 60 points deserved.